Seagate/cortx-experiments/Elasticsearch/Log Ingestion/Docs/ELK.md

 ```
 This process will generate logstash image with name "logstash".

+### Sincedb:
+Logstash has an interesting component or feature called sincedb.
+Logstash keeps track of where it was last reading a file before it crashed or stopped.

+By default, the sincedb file is placed in the data directory of Logstash with a filename based on the filename patterns being watched (i.e. the path option).
+Thus, changing the filename patterns will result in a new sincedb file being used and any existing current position state will be lost.
+If you change your patterns with any frequency it might make sense to explicitly choose a sincedb path with the sincedb_path option.
+** NOTE: Provide path to sincedb which points directory from main container so that even logstash fails it will start reading from the same place where it left.**

 **Use this “logstash” image in sidecar container**
 ## Elasticsearch
 Elasticsearch is the distributed search and analytics engine at the heart of the Elastic Stack.